|West of Rosh Pinah, southern Namibia. Gates at Kolmanskop and Rosh Pinah.

 Please check rates and details directly with the companies in question if you need more recent info.

 |Sperrgebiet National Park founded.

 The arid area along the Namibian coast is covered by erosional remains, mostly sand dunes and gravel.
 As a diamond bearing kimberlite pipe was also eroded, the diamonds can simply be found in the sand.
-The mining was unique, the sand was simply sieved for the diamonds.
+The mining was unique, the sand was just sieved for the diamonds.
 This was done by indigenous people, as the Germans were physically not able to work hard at this enormous temperatures.

-This area is known as Sperrgebiet, a German term meaning Prohibited Area.
-The diamonds were discovered during the time Namibia was a German colony.
-The germans declared it a prohibited area in September 1908 and started the diamond mining.
-The only company which had mining rights was the Deutsche Diamantengesellschaft (German Diamond Company).
-However, during World War I Germany lost this colony, Nambia became independent and owner of the diamonds.
-Consequently the mining was subsequently controlled by the new owner, the De Beers company.
-In the 1990s the Namibian government purchased a fifty percent stake.
-Since then the development as a National Park and tourist centre started.
-But until today tourism is impeded by the security restrictions, which require the obtaining of a permission, which takes two to three weeks to get police clearance.
-This makes it impractical for foreign tourist to visit the place during a short journey.
-At the moment the are no tour operators interested to apply for concessions to be allowed horseback and camelback riding safaris, lodges, guided tours, campsites, hiking or mountain bike tours.
+De Beers exploited the diamonds protected by the South African government.
+The new government viewed the mining of its diamonds as theft.
+But after independence it needed De Beers' technology, investments and access to international markets.
+It provided the state with export revenues and its people with salaries.
+As a result DeBeers continued to mine but also the development as a National Park and tourist centre started.
+But until today tourism is impeded by the security restrictions, which require the obtaining of a permission, and it takes two to three weeks to get police clearance.
+This makes it almost impossible for foreign tourist to visit the park during a short journey.
+At the moment there are no tour operators interested to apply for concessions to be allowed horseback and camelback riding safaris, lodges, guided tours, campsites, hiking or mountain bike tours.

 Beneath the diamonds there are several other extraordinary geologic sights in the park.
 The Bogenfels Arch is a notable natural bridge or arch, located at the coast.
 The German name Bogenfels translates bow of rock, so actually the name is simply Bogenfels and the Arch-suffix only explanatory for non German speakers.
 The layers at the coast line are tilted some 45° and the continual erosion of the sea creates a steep cliff face.
 Sometimes softer layers are eroded faster below harder layers which form a cap of the bow.
 Because of the incline of the layers the bridge has a unique triangular shape.
 The arch is a sort of erosional cave or sea cave, but as it is not very long, too short for a dark part, it is not called a cave.

 The next extraordinary spot is the Roter Kamm (red ridge) which is the impact crater of a meteorite.
-About 2.5km in diameter and 130m deep it is covered by a 100m thick layer of desert sand.
+About 2.5 km in diameter and 130 m deep it is covered by a 100 m thick layer of desert sand.
 The rim of the crater forms a circular ridge of red rock, hence the name.
 The crater was formed by an impact during the Pliocene, some 3.7 million years ago.